P-ASilva/neural-network-project/docs/projetos/generative/index.md

 The diffusion model (WAN video model) is the engine responsible for creating the actual visual content and motion of the video.
 It operates fully in *latent space* rather than pixel space, which allows high-quality video synthesis with manageable compute.

 The model begins from random latent noise and progressively refines it over several steps, shaping it into temporally consistent video frames.
-During refinement, it incorporates guidance from the prompt embeddings (positive and negative), enforcing visual style, subject appearance, lighting, scene layout, motion, and cinematic behavior.
+During refinement, it incorporates guidance from the positive and negative prompt embeddings, enforcing the desired visual style, subject appearance, lighting, scene layout, motion, and cinematic behavior.

 Key responsibilities: